WM Capture 10

 settings.

-available).
-The recorded sound volume follows the playback volume when
+sound volume follows the playback volume when using the Stereo Mix.

-Recording a microphone or other audio
+a microphone or other audio sources

-To do this open Audio Settings
+To do this

-and uncheck the Virtual-Audio Plus or the Sound-Capture checkboxes.
+the Virtual-Audio Plus or the Sound-Capture checkboxes.
 Then open the Audio Recording Sources dropdown list and select one of the

 audio sources listed.
 If no audio source is displayed make sure they are